BenS-DA/S-P-500-vs-M2-Money-Stock-Python-Excel-/README.md

 # S-P-500-vs-M2-Money-Stock-Python-Excel-

-There is much discussion about how frothy the US stock market owing to the AI capital spending boom.
+There is much discussion about froth in the US stock market owing to the AI capital spending boom.

 The environment feels a lot like the dot-com stock bubble of 1999-2000, which ended in a bust.